Icelandair : Pride Month brings our Pride Flight | MarketScreener

 A land of rainbows

-Rainbows are everywhere here: whether it's a sculpture right outside Keflavík airport, a street permanently painted in rainbow colors in a remote fjord town or in the capital, or even misty rainbows seen in the Icelandic landscapes, it all sends a message of equality.
+Rainbows are everywhere here in Iceland: whether it's a sculpture right outside Keflavík airport, a street permanently painted in rainbow colors in a remote fjord town or in the capital, or even misty rainbows seen in the Icelandic landscapes, it all sends a message of equality.

 A few facts